Abdominal aortic aneurysm

 Abdominal aortic aneurysm (AAA) is a localized enlargement of the abdominal aorta such that the diameter is greater than 3 cm or more than 50% larger than normal.
-They usually cause no symptoms, except during rupture.
+An AAA usually causes no symptoms, except during rupture.
 Occasionally, abdominal, back, or leg pain may occur.
 Large aneurysms can sometimes be felt by pushing on the abdomen.
 Rupture may result in pain in the abdomen or back, low blood pressure, or loss of consciousness, and often results in death.

-AAAs occur most commonly in those over 50 years old, in men, and among those with a family history.
+AAAs occur most commonly in men, those over 50, and those with a family history of the disease.
 Additional risk factors include smoking, high blood pressure, and other heart or blood vessel diseases.
 Genetic conditions with an increased risk include Marfan syndrome and Ehlers–Danlos syndrome.
 AAAs are the most common form of aortic aneurysm.
-About 85% occur below the kidneys with the rest either at the level of or above the kidneys.
+About 85% occur below the kidneys, with the rest either at the level of or above the kidneys.
 In the United States, screening with abdominal ultrasound is recommended for males between 65 and 75 years of age with a history of smoking.
 In the United Kingdom and Sweden, screening all men over 65 is recommended.
-Once an aneurysm is found, further ultrasounds are typically done on a regular basis.
+Once an aneurysm is found, further ultrasounds are typically done regularly until an aneurysm meets a threshold for repair.

 Abstinence from cigarette smoking is the single best way to prevent the disease.
 Other methods of prevention include treating high blood pressure, treating high blood cholesterol, and avoiding being overweight.
 Surgery is usually recommended when the diameter of an AAA grows to >5.5 cm in males and >5.0 cm in females.
-Other reasons for repair include the presence of symptoms and a rapid increase in size, defined as more than one centimeter per year.
+Other reasons for repair include symptoms and a rapid increase in size, defined as more than one centimeter per year.
 Repair may be either by open surgery or endovascular aneurysm repair (EVAR).
 As compared to open surgery, EVAR has a lower risk of death in the short term and a shorter hospital stay, but may not always be an option.
 There does not appear to be a difference in longer-term outcomes between the two.
 Repeat procedures are more common with EVAR.

 AAAs affect 2-8% of males over the age of 65.
 They are five times more common in men.
 In those with an aneurysm less than 5.5 cm, the risk of rupture in the next year is below 1%.
 Among those with an aneurysm between 5.5 and 7 cm, the risk is about 10%, while for those with an aneurysm greater than 7 cm the risk is about 33%.
 Mortality if ruptured is 85% to 90%.
-During 2013, aortic aneurysms resulted in 168,200 deaths, up from 100,000 in 1990.
+Globally, aortic aneurysms resulted in 168,200 deaths in 2013, up from 100,000 in 1990.
 In the United States AAAs resulted in between 10,000 and 18,000 deaths in 2009.